hackclub/hackclub/workshops/julia_fractals/README.md

 But fractals are just the beginning of what you can do with complex numbers.
 Complex numbers are _essential_ to everything from quantum physics to guitar amplifiers.

 Pretty remarkable for such a simple idea.

+Want to learn more stuff like this?
+I recommend checking out [3Blue1Brown](https://www.youtube.com/watch?v=QJYmyhnaaek).

 ### Sources